 I tried to match each month to holiday or seasonal colors.
 I think it makes it more fun and adds inspiration when I'm jotting down notes or brainstorming ideas.

 I don't necessarily think you need a content calendar to be successful at blogging, but I know that I definitely do.
 It also just takes so much stress out of the equation--and I'm trying to make 2020 a smooth year!
-If you want to a copy of my free content calendar, click here or sign up below:
+If you want to a copy of my free content calendar, click here.

 Do you use a content calendar?
 Why or why not?
 Let me know in the comments: